 Anthurium pallidiflorum is a moderate to slow grower, depending on the environmental and feeding conditions you provide.

-The short and bent branches make the dark green, shiny, and long strap-like leaves (around 36 inches) dangle from the pot.
+The short and bent branches dangle the dark green, shiny, and long strap-like leaves (around 36 inches) from the pot.

 It is not possible for Anthurium pallidiflorum grown indoors to produce flowers.